 This process of creating multiple layers of encryption and then removing one layer at each node is where the name The Onion Router comes from.

-Creating and maintaining secure passwords is one of the simplest yet most effective things you can do to protect your privacy.
+Creating and maintaining secure passwords is one of the simplest yet most effective ways to protect your online privacy.
 For Android users, this includes creating and using a master password that locks your phone, tablet, or other mobile device.

-We know you’ve probably been told a million times before that it's a bad idea to reuse passwords for multiple accounts, but it’s worth saying again.
+I know you’ve probably been told a million times before that reusing passwords for multiple accounts is a bad idea, but it’s worth repeating.
 According to a 2018 Psychology of Passwords survey, the majority of people reuse the same password for multiple accounts.

-We offer a tool to help you generate highly secure passwords.
+vpnMentor offers a digital privacy tool to help you generate highly secure passwords.

 Here's a quick list of general dos and don’ts for secure password habits: